HW7 - RNA-Seq Analysis

 script to your private GitHub repository under Homework/HW7/HW7.R

-of an R script the homework can be submitted in form of an R Markdown (*Rmd) file.
+, as well as the two Venn diagrams from Task 5.
+Instead of an R script the homework can be submitted in form of an R Markdown (*Rmd) file.
+If the latter R Markdown option is chosen, the please include there only the homework solutions, not the entire RNA-Seq workflow itself.

 Due date